METAMORPHOSIS

 WHAT IS METAMORPHOSIS

 Certain organisms when they are hatched from eggs do not exactly resemble the adult form.
-They therefore undergo series of changes in shape or form until the adult stage is reached.
+They, therefore, undergo a series of changes in shape or form until the adult stage is reached.
 This process is what is called metamorphosis.

 TYPES OF METAMORPHOSIS

 There are two types of metamorphosis.
-These are complete and incomplete metamorphosis.
+These are complete and incomplete metamorphoses.

 Complete metamorphosis

-Complete metamorphosis is the series of gradual changes which take place in insect from fertilized eggs to lava, then to pupa and finally to the adult stage.
+Complete metamorphosis is the series of gradual changes which take place in insects from fertilized eggs to lava, then to pupa and finally to the adult stage.

-Examples of insects which exhibit complete metamorphosis include housefly, mosquito, butterfly, bees, wasps and beetles
+Examples of insects which exhibit complete metamorphosis include houseflies, mosquitoes, butterflies, bees, wasps and beetles

 these are also examples of piercing and sucking insects